 All visit the Refuge State of Ancora Spei at the same time.
 What do they find?

 Theme: Catholic society, world-building

 Notes: As part of a school project, I have to create my version of a utopia.
-It has started to blossom into a full novel idea, if not a huge exercise in world-building.
-This is also the first time I've experimented with a multi-POV story, so we'll see how it goes.
+It has started to blossom into a full novel idea, besides a huge exercise in world-building.
+This is also the first time I've experimented with a 2+ POV story, so we'll see how it goes.